psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 For example, Logstash typically creates a series of indices in the format logstash-YYYY.MMM.DD.
 To explore all of the log data from May 2018, you could specify the index pattern logstash-2018.05*.

 #### Discover
 *Discover* enables you to explore your data with Kibana’s data discovery functions.
 You have access to every document in every index that matches the selected index pattern.
 You can submit search queries, filter the search results, and view document data.
-Go to Discover to see your syslogs flowing in!

 #### Visualization
 Kibana *visualizations* are based on Elasticsearch queries.
 By using a series of Elasticsearch aggregations to extract and process your data, you can create charts that show you the trends, spikes, and dips you need to know about.